- Computational Social Science

 - Technology and Equity

 If you're interested in studying Information Science in CALS, please visit the CALS undergraduate admissions page for more information on how to apply.
 If you have specific questions about the major or you would like to arrange a campus visit, feel free to contact us.
 To declare the Information Science major, please apply via our online application.

 All potential majors are reviewed on a case-by-case basis relative to the following criteria:

 - Completion of 4 courses: CS 1110 or CS 1112 (completed Fall 2023 or later)*, calculus or statistics, and two of the five core courses (INFO 2040, INFO 2450, INFO 1200 or INFO 1260, INFO 1300, and INFO 2950). **Students can count 1380 in place of one core course for the purposes of affiliation only.
 After affiliation, students will still need to complete all listed core courses.

 - A grade of C or better in each of the completed core courses with an overall average for these courses of 2.5 or better.

 Note: Courses used for the purpose of declaring the major may be repeated if the original course grade was below a C. The most recent grade will be used for all repeated courses.
 Qualifying courses must be taken at Cornell.

 Changing majors within CALS or adding a second major

 If you're a current CALS student, start taking courses to meet the criteria for admission to the Information Science major.
 Contact us to schedule an advising meeting.
-You do not need to fulfill all of the admission criteria beforehand.
 Once you’ve met the admission criteria, please apply online.